 Covering science, agriculture, industry, and information, this is an interesting and thought-provoking account of how humans evolved to conquer the world.
 It raises questions like: Who are we?
 How did we get here?
 And, perhaps most importantly, where are we going?

 Sapiens is a profound book that might change your perspective on the world.

 7. White Teeth, by Zadie Smith

 Written by 25-year-old Zadie Smith and published in 2000, White Teeth was one of the most talked about debut novels of modern times.

 Telling the stories of two wartime friends, the book explores Britain’s relationship with immigrants, culture, the complexities of family life, and how we can never truly escape our past.

 Uplifting, humorous, and moving, this is a must-read for fans of literary fiction.

 8. To Kill A Mockingbird, by Harper Lee

 Considered a classic of modern American literature, To Kill A Mockingbird is just as powerful today as it was when it was first published in 1960 – and the character of Atticus Finch remains just as iconic.

-Set in the Deep South in the 1930s, the book deals with prejudice, violence, racism, class, and the corruption of the justice system.
+Set in the Deep South in the 1930s, the book deals with themes of prejudice, violence, racism, class, and the corruption of the justice system.
 Yet, somehow, this coming-of-age novel is still packed with warmth and humour.